ThatOpen/engine_docs/docs/api/@thatopen/components/classes/IfcRelationsIndexer.md

 # IfcRelationsIndexer

-Indexer for IFC entities, facilitating the indexing and retrieval of IFC entity relationships.
-It is designed to process models properties by indexing their IFC entities' relations based on predefined inverse attributes, and provides methods to query these relations.
+Indexer component for IFC entities, facilitating the indexing and retrieval of IFC entity relationships.
+It is designed to process models properties by indexing their IFC entities' relations based on predefined inverse attributes, and provides methods to query these relations. 📕 [Tutorial](https://docs.thatopen.com/Tutorials/Components/Core/IfcRelationsIndexer). 📘 [API](https://docs.thatopen.com/api/@thatopen/components/classes/IfcRelationsIndexer).

 ## Extends